PSA Dagger Review: Hands On Tested!

 Carrying a Dagger

-Let’s face it, Glock still owns the market.
-Regardless of what SIG, CZ, and FN try to do.
-Glocks provide a straightforward and very robust series of handguns that dominate the market.
+As a former Marine, I can say that Glock handguns dominate the firearms market, despite efforts from SIG, CZ, and FN.
 By dominating the market, I don’t mean just occupying the holsters of a metric ton of shooters, but being the reason those holsters exist.
 It’s insanely easy to find Glock holsters, triggers, sights, barrels, and custom work.

 In fact, you can create a Glock without using any actual Glock parts.
 That’s precisely what the Dagger is, a Glock without any Glock parts.
 Specifically, it’s a Glock 19 style pistol.
 It’s in the same realm as the Glock compact pistols.
 The Dagger works with standard Glock parts and pieces and is compatible with Glock Gen 3 parts.
 Just like the Gen 3, it also has slide rails that help the slide move back and forth smoothly